Forex Education

 How to Set Stop Loss on TD Ameritrade? – Thinkorswim Order Types

-Your trade records and exits may require so much nuance if you’re a seasoned trader with sophisticated strategies.
-However, the minimum stock order type can still cover most of your specific financial requirements in many cases.
-Alternatively, if your commands require a tad a few more tweaks, you can choose from a variety of different advanced kinds of stock orders.
+Your trade records and exits may require many nuances if you’re a seasoned trader with sophisticated strategies.
+However, the minimum stock order type can still cover your specific financial requirements.
+Alternatively, you can choose from advanced stock orders if your commands require more tweaks.

-How to set stop loss on TD Ameritrade?
+How to set a stop loss on TD Ameritrade?

-To set stop loss on the TD Ameritrade Desktop platform, you must define “Order type” when creating your position.
-To select fixed stop loss, choose the “stop market” order type or if you want to express limit order, choose “stop-limit.”
+To set a stop loss on Thinkorswim, TD Ameritrade’s platform, you must define “Order type” when creating your position to set a stop loss on the Desktop platform.
+To select fixed stop loss, choose the “stop market” order type, or if you want to limit the order, choose “stop-limit.”

 how to set stop loss on td ameritrade